 Japanese researchers in Kiruna, Sweden, are preparing to restage the drop test of a supersonic transport model from a high-altitude balloon to demonstrate a low sonic boom.
 The month-long test period at the Esrange Space Center begins on July 22.
 The first test under Phase 2 of the Japan Aerospace Exploration Agency’s (JAXA) D-Send program failed on Aug.
 16, 2013, when the 7.9-meter (26-ft.) long model veered off course after release from the balloon at 30 km.
 (98,500 ft.) ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JAXA Prepares Retest Of Low-Boom Supersonic Model".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JAXA Prepares Retest Of Low-Boom Supersonic Model".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.